CanOluk/canoluk.github.io/_pages/research.md

 toc_sticky: true
 hide_title: false           # <— hide the H1 on this page
 toc_label: false           # <— hide the “On this page” heading in the TOC
 tight_top: true        # <— NEW: enable tighter top spacing for this page only
-big_headings: true
 ---

 ## 1. Visual Perception